 How long does postpartum depression last?

-While there isn’t a cure for postpartum depression yet (though some doctors think it’s possible that antidepressants may help), there are plenty of steps you can take to reduce the symptoms and feel better.
+While there isn’t a cure for postpartum depression yet (though some doctors think antidepressants may help), you can take plenty of steps to reduce the symptoms and feel better.

 Why do people suffer from postpartum?

 There are many reasons why people suffer from postpartum depression: hormonal changes, lack of sleep, financial stressors, relationship issues with your partner or family members… The list goes on.
-Some women may also suffer from postpartumatic syndrome, which is similar to postpartum depression but has less severe symptoms and lasts longer than six months after delivery day.
+Some women may also suffer from postpartumatic syndrome, similar to postpartum depression, but have less severe symptoms lasting longer than six months after delivery.

 Postpartum Depression – summary

-It can be hard to talk about postpartum depression because of the stigma surrounding mental health issues in our culture.
+It can be hard to talk about postpartum depression because of our culture’s stigma surrounding mental health issues.
 But if you need help, don’t hesitate to tell someone!
 Don’t let shame stop you from getting help.